 - Features: In-frame storage, integrated cable routing

 The TanTan/Tideace/LongTeng GR201 (also called GV201 or Noah) is an open-mold carbon gravel frameset popular for its aggressive race geometry, high tire clearance (officially 50mm, fits 2.1" Thunder Burts tightly), and integrated storage compartment.
 It features a T47 bottom bracket, flat-mount disc brakes, and numerous mounting points for bikepacking.
 The frame is relatively affordable, with prices around $730-$740 for a frameset (frame, fork, headset, axles).
 Typical frame weights are reported around 1270-1350g for a size 54.
 The geometry is long and low, with a short headtube, making it suitable for riders seeking an aggressive, road-like position on gravel.
 Builds often achieve weights under 9kg.
+The frame is also praised for its lively feel on road tires, though it may not handle as well in fast group rides.
+It is compatible with Tailfin bags and available in raw carbon finishes.
+Some users report issues with the downtube storage cover rattling and front brake alignment difficulties.

 AI Summary